Raginiyadav24/Road-Accidents-Analysis-Dashboard/README.md

 ## 🎯 Insight Summary

 The analysis reveals that traffic density, vehicle type, and road infrastructure play a more critical role in accident severity than weather alone.
 These insights can help authorities prioritize urban traffic management, vehicle safety awareness, and infrastructure improvements.

+## 📌 Conclusion

+The Road Accidents Analysis Dashboard successfully transforms raw accident data into meaningful and actionable insights using Microsoft Excel.
+Through systematic data cleaning, transformation, KPI definition, and interactive visualization, the project provides a clear understanding of accident patterns related to severity, casualties, vehicle involvement, environmental conditions, and location-based risks.
+The analysis highlights that accident occurrence and severity are influenced by multiple interconnected factors such as traffic density, vehicle type, road infrastructure, and driving conditions rather than a single cause.
+This dashboard supports data-driven decision-making for improving road safety measures and prioritizing high-risk areas.
+Overall, the project demonstrates strong Excel analytics, data storytelling, and dashboarding skills, making it a valuable addition to a data analytics portfolio.